9 Ways to Stop Sweating So Much

 Breath: Tell yourself to breathe.
 It’s not uncommon for people to unknowingly hold their breath when under stress.
 Taking a slow, deep breath tells your body that it’s not in any sort of danger.
 Inhale deeply and slowly through your nose, hold your breath for three seconds, then exhale slowly through your mouth.
 Repeat this 10 times.

-Focus on the Moment: Don’t get caught up in all the worst-case scenarios that stress puts you through.
+Focus on the moment: Don’t get caught up in all the worst-case scenarios that stress puts you through.
 If you let yourself get carried away, you’ll end up sweating over those “what ifs” and lose focus on the moment at hand.
+How to stop sweating in these situations?
 Don’t Obsess Over the Sweat: If you start to sweat, don’t worry about it.
+You don’t need to add another layer of worry to the stress ball which induced the sweating in the first place.
+Don’t let uninvited sweat marks distract you from important things in life.

+Don’t obsess over the sweat: If you start to sweat, don’t worry about it.
 You don’t need to add another layer of worry to the stress ball which induced the sweating in the first place.
 Don’t let uninvited sweat marks distract you from important things in life.

 7. Home Remedies to Stop Sweating